EQWorks/common/git.md

 - Actively self-review and monitor your own pull/merge requests -- be on the lookout for potential conflicts after other requests have been merged.
 - When giving code change requests, think twice before you submit -- be constructive, and be ready to defend your reasons.
 - If the code change suggestion does not warrant definitive reasoning, but would still be constructive in your opinion, make it as a non-blocking comment.
+- Where relevant, go through the changes in deploy preview or in your local environment to check for UI/UX flow as well as bugs.
+- Prioritize on reviewing those that marked as bug fixes, then the new features.
+Use `G2M` as a search filter to minimize noise -- provided that it is a well-followed convention in the given project.

 BAD:
 - Cast approval without actually reviewing it -- this is obvious, as code reviews should be for quality control, **not** for bureaucratic control.